Deconfounding age effects with fair representation learning when assessing dementia: Measuring disentanglement

 \item In the extreme case where there are as many age groups as there are sample points (assuming there are no two people with identical ages but with different diagnoses), our metric becomes less informative, because the empirical expected false positive rates of that group is either $0$ or $1$.
 This is a limitation of our metric, and is the reason that we limit the number of age groups to accommodate the size of the training dataset. \end{enumerate}

-\paragraph{Bounds} Our metric is bounded.
-The lower bound, $0$, is reached when all false positive rates are equal and when all false negative rates are equal across age groups.
-Letting $N_a$ be the number of age groups divided, an upper bound for $\Delta_{eo}^{(N_a)}$ is $N_a$ for any better-than-trivial binary classifier.
-The detailed proof is included in the Appendix.

-\paragraph{Disentanglement} Our fairness metric illustrates disentanglement.
+\paragraph{Disentanglement} Our fairness metric illustrates deconfounding.
 A higher $\Delta_{eo}^{(N)}$ corresponds to a higher variation of incorrect predictions by the classifier across different age groups.
-Therefore, a lower value of $\Delta_{eo}^{(N)}$ is desired for classifiers isolating the effects of age to a better extent.
-Throughout this paper, we use the terms `fairness', `disentanglement', and `isolation' interchangeably.
+Therefore, a lower value of $\Delta_{eo}^{(N)}$ is desired for classifiers biasing on age to a better extent.
+Throughout this paper, we use the terms `fair', `deconfounded', and 'disentangled' interchangeably.